finnhambly/finnhambly.github.io/blog/attractorstates.md

 Take a look at these forecasts on how likely it is that various global catastrophes kill over 95% of the human population (and see [this notebook](https://www.metaculus.com/notebooks/8736/a-global-catastrophe-this-century/) for background information and the probabilities of each of these catastrophes occurring this century):

 ~~~
-<iframe src="https://www.metaculus.com/questions/embed/2514/?theme=default" width="550" height="260"></iframe>
+<iframe src="https://www.metaculus.com/questions/embed/2514/?theme=default" width="500" height="260"></iframe>

-<iframe src="https://www.metaculus.com/questions/embed/2513/?theme=default" width="550" height="260"></iframe>
+<iframe src="https://www.metaculus.com/questions/embed/2513/?theme=default" width="500" height="260"></iframe>

-<iframe src="https://www.metaculus.com/questions/embed/9051/?theme=default" width="550" height="260"></iframe>
+<iframe src="https://www.metaculus.com/questions/embed/9051/?theme=default" width="500" height="260"></iframe>

-<iframe src="https://www.metaculus.com/questions/embed/7795/?theme=default" width="550" height="260"></iframe>
+<iframe src="https://www.metaculus.com/questions/embed/7795/?theme=default" width="500" height="260"></iframe>
 ~~~

 Being able to wipe ourselves out this easily is an incredibly new phenomenon; the concept of humanity being rendered extinct by their own discoveries became salient last century with the invention and proliferation of nuclear weapons.
 But, if a nuclear catastrophe kills 10% of the population (which is deemed to be roughly as likely as an AI, biological, or 'other' catastrophe doing the same), the likelihood that it kills 95% of the population is significantly lower:

 ~~~
-<iframe src="https://www.metaculus.com/questions/embed/1585/?theme=default" width="550" height="260"></iframe>
+<iframe src="https://www.metaculus.com/questions/embed/1585/?theme=default" width="500" height="260"></iframe>
 ~~~

-All of these probabilities are far too high, and the severity of these risks much worse than most people account for.
+All of these probabilities are far too high, and the severity of these risks is much worse than most people account for.
 This scenario makes our century uniquely dangerous and, since there's still so much we can do to reduce them, uniquely important.

 #### Non-extinction scenarios
 In The Precipice, Toby Ord uses the term 'existential catastrophe' to describe humanity “getting locked into a bad set of futures".
 Among these bad futures, Ord includes an ‘unrecoverable dystopia’: “a world with civilization intact, but locked into a terrible form, with little or no value”.
 This would be deemed to be an ‘attractor state’ of significantly lower expected value than alternative possible futures, alongside human extinction.

 So if we succeed at avoiding extinction, things could still go horribly wrong.
-Karnofsky and Ord articulate how and why unrecoverable dystopias may arise, but the number of paths to such an attractor state seem more numerous than you'd initially guess.
+Karnofsky and Ord articulate how and why unrecoverable dystopias may arise, but the number of paths to such an attractor state seems more numerous than you'd initially guess.

-For example, in order to avoid extinction scenarios, humanity may choose to install some stable, global, safety-enhancing regime, as described by Nick Bostrom in [the vulnerable world hypothesis](https://nickbostrom.com/papers/vulnerable.pdf).
+For example, to avoid extinction scenarios, humanity may choose to install some stable, global, safety-enhancing regime, as described by Nick Bostrom in [the vulnerable world hypothesis](https://nickbostrom.com/papers/vulnerable.pdf).
 This flavour of attractor state doesn't give me much hope, sadly.
 For something as totalizing and irreversible as locking in a world government, I would want infeasible levels of certainty about how good it will be.

 But, within this minefield of attractor states, not all of them must be entered into suddenly.
 Greaves and Macaskill again: